rkneela0912/portfolio/README.md

-# Ranjith Neela - Professional Resume Website
+# A Template for a Professional Resume Website

 A modern, interactive resume website built with React, featuring an AI-powered chatbot and comprehensive skill showcases.
 This website demonstrates expertise in SharePoint development, Power Platform, AI enablement engineering, and conversational AI solutions.